 After your therapy

-At the end of your therapy we will invoice your insurer directly with the deed you signed at the beginning.
+At the end of your therapy we will usually invoice your directly with the deed you signed at the beginning.
 You don’t have to advance payment for any invoices.
+In some cases you’ll have to take care of reimbursement yourself.

 Would you like more information about the treatment process at Empower?
 Read more on this page.